8 Simple Steps for Your Most Meaningful Christmas

 You absolutely don’t need to do everything the first week of December, but most things can’t want to wait until December 24th either.

-Plan on flexibility—prepare your cookie dough on a weekend early in the month and freeze it so making cookies can be done on a whim, or nix your plan for paper Christmas cards and send an e-letter instead.
-Either way, get something on your calendar even if you’re not entirely sure when it will get done.
+Plan on flexibility—prepare your cookie dough on a weekend early in the month and freeze it so making cookies can be done on a whim.
+Or nix your plan for paper Christmas cards and send an e-letter instead.
+Either way, put something on your calendar even if you’re not entirely sure when it will get done.

 Step 6: Get organized.